 - 1. Ordering cheques for the food security account; and - 2.
-Purchasing gift cards/vouchers for the food security program.
+Purchasing food items for the food security program.

 Any other expenses of the Food Security Program Reserve would need to be approved by the BUSU Board with a 2/3 majority vote.